sillsdev/storybuilder/README.md

 # limitations

 Right now, ref_begin and ref_end need to be in the same chapter.
 Verse references are done via counting; for example verse 38 is just the 37-index element of an array.
 This means that for some chapters where verses might be missing, e.g. Mark 9:45, storybuilder will fetch the wrong verses or crash by an index-out-of-range error.

-# dependencies

-Need PyDub, ffmpeg, aeneas (See https://github.com/sillsdev/aeneas-installer/releases/), pillow (for pil), and os libraries for python3